heerden/geo-iam/README.md

   * Explore deep first
 * Breadth-First Search (BFS)
   * Explore level by level
-* Use element-wise multiplication to find overlying access between two users
+* Can use element-wise multiplication to find overlying access between two users

+#### Storage Problem:

+**Alternative 1:**
+Only store top level structures in the DB, but need to recalculate entire graph for every access operation

+**Alternative 2:**
+Store the structures of the entire tree in the DB, so more storage, but less calculation required to represent the entire graph for access operation

+**Alternative 3:**
+Only store top level structure in DB, but store a calculated adjacency matrix on the user record for access operations

 ### Process